 I’m being sued by someone in Small Claims Court.
 What should I do?

-If someone is suing you for $25,000 or less, they can file a claim against you in Small Claims Court.
+If someone is suing you for $35,000 or less, they can a claim against you in Small Claims Court.
 They must file their claim within 2 years of when they first learned about the problem.

 You don't need a lawyer to go to Small Claims Court.
 But you'll probably understand the court process better if you talk to a lawyer or paralegal.

-In Ottawa and Toronto, Pro Bono Ontario provides duty counsel lawyers at Small Claims Court.
+In Ottawa and Toronto, PBO has duty counsel lawyers at Small Claims Court.
 Duty counsel lawyers give advice and can sometimes help you represent yourself in court.

 Receiving a claim

-If you're being sued in Small Claims Court, you will receive a Statement of Claim from the plaintiff.
-It will tell you what they're suing for, and why.
+If you're being sued in Small Claims Court, you will receive a Form 7A: Plaintiff’s Claim from the plaintiff.
+The form will tell you what they're suing you for, and why.
 When you receive this form, it's called being served.

 Responding to a claim